 A breast lift procedure, which is also called mastopexy, is gaining in popularity.
-The American Society of Plastic Surgeons reports that 90,000 were performed in 2013.
-This accounts for a 70 percent increase in the number of lifts since 2000, mostly for female patients between ages 30 and 54.
+The American Society of Plastic Surgeons reports that 99,614 breast lift procedures were performed in 2015, up 31% from 2000.
+Mostly for female patients between ages 30 and 54.

 Dr. Gorin is here to provide reliable breast lift answers for patients with questions about cost, safety and after care.
 As with breast implant surgeries, each patient will have a unique experience with mastopexy, and most details can be provided during an initial consultation.

 The aim of this procedure is to restore beautiful breasts for patients.
 The breast itself and the areola are surgically adjusted into a youthful and perky position, just like that of natural breasts.
 Here are some common causes for changes to the size and contour of breasts: